• Skip to primary navigation

 Pour in the broth, then cover and reduce the heat.
 Let this cook until the couscous and squash are tender.

-Remove the lid and with a rubber spatula, I don't like to break up the butternut, mix it all together.
+Remove the lid with a rubber spatula, I don't like to break up the butternut, mix it all.

 Last in is the burrata.
 I like to heat this a little as well.
 So, cover it again and remove it from the heat.